identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 ## Scope

-This specification does not attempt to define the mechanics by which access control is made by the resource provider and how the result of such access control evaluation should be translated into one of the challenges defined in Section 4.
+This specification does not attempt to define the mechanics by which access control is made by the resource server and how the result of such access control evaluation should be translated into one of the challenges defined in Section 4.

 This specification does not attempt to define the mechanics by which extended authorization requests are processed and validated by the authorization server.

 ## Validation Of Token

-For this specification, the resource provider MUST examine the incoming access token and enforce the conventional token-validation logic - be it based on JWT validation, introspection, or any other method - before determining whether or not a challenge should be returned.
+For this specification, if provided by the client, the resource server MUST examine the incoming access token and enforce the conventional token-validation logic - be it based on JWT validation, introspection, or any other method - before determining whether or not a challenge should be returned.

 ## Step-Up Authorization Challenge Payload